ertgl/revy/README.md

     user.delete()
 ```

-### Getting Snapshots of Object Deltas
+#### Snapshots and Rollbacks

-Revy provides an ORM function called as `ObjectSnapshot`.
-It helps
+Revy provides an ORM function named as `ObjectSnapshot` to reconstruct
-to reconstruct model instances from deltas which are relative to
+model instances from object deltas with a single query.
-the object deltas, using only one query.

-For instance, the following example can be considered as a rollback operation.
+The following example demonstrates a rollback operation:

 ```python
 from django.contrib.contenttypes.models import ContentType